Institut für Kristallzüchtung

-The Leibniz-Institut für Kristallzüchtung, German for Leibniz Institute for Crystal Growth and abbreviated with IKZ, is a research institute within the Gottfried Wilhelm Leibniz Scientific Community (WGL) and is a member of the Forschungsverbund Berlin (Berlin Research Cooperation).
+The Leibniz-Institut für Kristallzüchtung (IKZ), German for Leibniz Institute for Crystal Growth, is a research institute within the Gottfried Wilhelm Leibniz Scientific Community (WGL) and is a member of the Forschungsverbund Berlin (Berlin Research Cooperation).
 The institute is based in Berlin, Germany at the WISTA Science and Technology Park in the sub-district of Berlin-Adlershof.
 Its research activities concentrate on basic research on the fields of natural science and materials science.

 History

 The institute evolved from the former Technical Centre for Crystal Growth ("Technikum Kristallzüchtung"), a part of the Centre for Scientific Apparatus Engineering ("Zentrum für wissenschaftlichen Gerätebau") within the Academy of Sciences of the German Democratic Republic.
 Due to a recommendation of the German Council of Science and Humanities, the institute was reestablished on 1 January 1992 as a scientific service institute under the name "Institut für Kristallzüchtung".

 On 4 June 2008 it was renamed to "Leibniz-Institut für Kristallzüchtung".

 After director Roberto Fornari unexpectedly left the institute in 2013, the IKZ was led from 2013 to 2017 by interim director Günther Tränkle, who is also the director of the neighbouring Ferdinand Braun Institute.

 Since 2018 the IKZ is led by director Thomas Schröder, previously a department manager at the IHP in Frankfurt (Oder).